Abhishek-DS-ML-Gupta/Multilingual-voice-cloner/README.md

 ## ⚠ Disclaimer

 This project must not be used for unauthorized voice impersonation, fraud, scams, or illegal activities.
 Users are responsible for complying with applicable laws and regulations.

+---

+# 📜 License

+This project uses OmniVoice.

+Users must not use this software for unauthorized voice impersonation, fraud, scams, or illegal activities.